cxsquared/portfolio-v3/src/pages/tutorials/creating-a-visual-novel-in-unity/index.md

     }
 ```

 Unlike the DialogParser class we are going to use the Update() method.
 The Update() method is called every frame update inside of Unity so the Update() function is constantly called.
 This function is really useful for constantly keeping track of things like player input in the game.
 We are going to use to it make detect if the player presses the left mouse button and to keep the UI up-to-date.
-So everytime the player presses the mouse button and there isn’t player choice options up we show the dialogue and go to the next line number.
+So every time the player presses the mouse button and there isn’t player choice options up we show the dialogue and go to the next line number.

 ```csharp
 void Start () {